The first steps to starting a business

 1. “Entrepreneurship and the U.S. Economy,” U.S. Dept of Labor, Bureau of Labor Statistics, April 2016.

 2. Subject to credit approval and program guidelines.
 SBA loans are subject to SBA eligibility guidelines.
+U.S. Bank and/or third-party fees may apply.
 Certain restrictions apply to refinancing options and are subject to program terms.

 3. “Top Sources of Business Startup Financing,” Small Biz Daily, July 2016.